 - Basil mayonnaise (combine 2 tablespoons mayonnaise, lemon zest or a squeeze of lemon juice and finely chopped basil); Other herbs like dill can be substituted;

 - Drizzle of Spicy Sweet Thai Sauce (my fave);

 - Drizzle of good extra virgin olive oil;

 - Make Ahead: To serve cold or at room temperature, make the full recipe up to a day ahead.
 When salmon cools down, refrigerate it, well covered.
 Sprinkle additional chopped herbs on top before serving along with lemon wedges and preferred garnish.

-Other easy salmon recipes you might like:
+Other easy baked salmon recipes you might like: